maykinmedia/objects-api/docs/index.rst

 =============

-The :ref:`Objects API` and the Objecttypes API are two components that complement eachother.
+The :ref:`Objects API` and the Objecttypes API are two components that complement each other.
 The :ref:`Objecttypes API` holds the object definitions for objects that can be stored in the Objects API.
-Together they provide a powerfull way to create and store any kind of object.
-They are designed line with the `Common Ground`_ model and they can be used by other API's that need to store some object specific data.
+Together they provide a powerful way to create and store any kind of object.

+Designed in line with the `Common Ground`_ model, they can be used by other APIs that need to store object specific data.

 Both the Objects API and the Objecttypes API are and only use :ref:`introduction_open-source`.